Updated April 2023

 Figuring out whether you should use lie or lay can give you a headache.
-At Writer’s Relief, we know lie and lay are difficult verbs!
+At Writer’s Relief, you might think we’re only interested in researching the best markets for your writing and boosting your odds of getting published, but our grammar experts know lie and lay are difficult verbs!
 Do you need to lie down?
 Lay down?
 Forget that!
 Wake up, read the examples below, and you’ll know when to use lie or lay.

 Tips For Using Lie And Lay Correctly